Differentiation Through Black-Box Quadratic Programming Solvers: Proof of Theorem 1

 Complementarity implies that active constraints $j\in J(\theta)$ have $\mu^*(\theta)_j > 0$ and therefore must be satisfied with an equality $\parr{C(\theta)z^*(\theta) - d(\theta)}_j = 0$, while inactive constraints $j\notin J(\theta)$ have $\mu^*(\theta)_j=0$ and thus can be eliminated, without altering the solution.
 Therefore, the unique solution $\zeta^*(\theta) = (z^*(\theta),\lambda^*(\theta),\mu^*(\theta))$ of \eqref{eqn:apdx_kkt} is also the unique solution of the reduced system

 which are exactly the KKT conditions of the equality-constrained reduced QP \eqref{eqn:rQP}.
 Uniqueness of solution then implies that \eqref{eqn:QP} and \eqref{eqn:rQP} are pointwise equivalent at $\theta$.
-Moreover, since $P,q,A,b,C,d$ are smoothly parameterized by $\theta$, the Basic Sensitivity Theorem \citep{Fiacco1976} asserts that the primal-dual solution $\zeta^*(\theta)$ for \eqref{eqn:QP} is a differentiable function of $\theta$ in a neighborhood of $\theta$, defined implicitly through the KKT's equality conditions.
-Furthermore, the active set $J(\theta)$ is fixed in this neighborhood, therefore \eqref{eqn:QP} and \eqref{eqn:rQP} are locally equivalent.
+Beyond this, since $P,q,A,b,C,d$ are smoothly parameterized by $\theta$, the Basic Sensitivity Theorem \citep{Fiacco1976} asserts that the primal-dual solution $\zeta^*(\theta)$ for \eqref{eqn:QP} is a differentiable function of $\theta$ in a neighborhood of $\theta$, defined implicitly through the KKT's equality conditions, and that the active set $J(\theta)$ is fixed in this neighborhood.
+Thus, \eqref{eqn:QP} and \eqref{eqn:rQP} are locally equivalent in a neighborhood of the parameter $\theta$.

 \eqref{eqn:apdx_rKKT} implies that the reduced primal-dual solution $\zeta_J^*(\theta) = (z^*(\theta),\lambda^*(\theta),\mu^*_J(\theta))$ satisfies $K_J(\theta) \zeta_J^*(\theta) = v_J(\theta)$, where